zeinabkalanaki/AlgorithmComplexity-BigO/README.md

  > We dropped the constant because all we need is an approximation of the cost of this algorithm relative to its input size.
 So n or two n still represent a linear growths.

- > If we change the inputs of method to two array with diffirent sizes like this:
+ > If we change the inputs of method to two array with different sizes like this:

 ```
 public void Log(string[] input1, string[] input2)